New Jersey offers legal online gambling websites and mobile apps across multiple verticals.

 But from a consumer perspective, there are three key distinctions between legal and illegal online casinos in New Jersey.

 You have no guarantee that your funds are safe at an illegal online casino.
-In fact, it’s often quite difficult to tell what company is ultimately behind the casino.
-And while several online casinos may advertise that they’re licensed by other jurisdictions, that doesn’t carry the same benefits as an online casino being licensed by New Jersey regulators.
+It’s often quite difficult to tell what company is ultimately behind the casino.
+Several online casinos may advertise that other jurisdictions license them, but those licenses don’t make those casinos legal in NJ.
+And those licenses don’t provide the same protections to consumers.

 That’s because NJ regulations require licensed online casinos to hold all player funds in secure accounts that are separate from the normal operational accounts of the company.
 These and other regulatory protections ensure that you know where your funds are, who is holding them and how to get them back if there’s a problem.